 Please don’t consider it a win or lose situation, though, because I’m a strong advocate of competing with yourself and your last, best situation, not with others and theirs.

-I possess and encourage students and their families to rock an abundant mindset, not a fear and scarcity mindset.
+I encourage students and their families to rock an abundant mindset, not a fear and scarcity mindset.

 There is plenty for everyone, I truly believe that.
 I even believe that there’s plenty for everyone to get what they want.

-Just loiter around BrijBrand’s website, blog and social media pages and I’ll help you with the information excavation piece.
+Visit my blog and social media pages often and I’ll help you with the information excavation piece.

 And, if you want a more personal, tailored approach to how to play the game taking your situation into account, we can certainly talk about what that requires as well.
-Email me at email@example.com and let’s chat.
+Sign up for a FREE College Prep Consultation.

-I want you to play the game smarter and faster from a place of less stress and more success with as much intention as you can muster.
+I want you to play the game better and faster from a place of less stress and more success with as much intention as you can muster.